auhowielau/hu-lab/content/en/project/contentsecurity/index.md

 slides:
 ---
 ## Introduction
-With the swift development of communication technologies, multimedia digital content, consisting of image, video, audio, and text, is growing exponentially and is permeating each aspect of our lives.
+&emsp;&emsp;With the swift development of communication technologies, multimedia digital content, consisting of image, video, audio, and text, is growing exponentially and is permeating each aspect of our lives.
 However, there is much harmful information in multimedia content, such as narcotics, violence, privacy-invasion, and illegal-deals, which may lead to severe social turmoil.
 Thus, it is vital for our society to clean the harmful content on the web, so as to create a beautiful and peaceful world.
-It is challenging to automatically recognize the harmful content, as this requires the computer not only to see the images/videos in depth, but also to fully understand the audio and the text.
+&emsp;&emsp;It is challenging to automatically recognize the harmful content, as this requires the computer not only to see the images/videos in depth, but also to fully understand the audio and the text.
 For several years, VSLab has been devoted to the research around multimedia content security, and has developed many advanced technologies, such as harmful image/video detection, anomaly detection, and face forgery detection.

 ## Featured Topics
 <html>